Associate Dean for Research

 - Ph.D. in Computer Science at University of Illinois, Champaign-Urbana, 2003

 - M.S. in Computer Science at University of Illinois, Champaign-Urbana, 1999

 - B.S. in Computer Science at Indiana University, 1995

 Courses Taught at SICE

 - I527 Mobile and Pervasive Design

-Dr. Kay Connelly is an Associate Professor in the School of Informatics, Computing, and Engineering at Indiana University.
+Dr. Kay Connelly is a Professor and Associate Dean for Research in the School of Informatics, Computing, and Engineering at Indiana University.

 Dr. Connelly works with a variety of patient groups,including very sick populations who need help in managing their disease, healthy populations interested in preventative care, and senior citizens looking to remain in their homes for as long as possible.

 Dr. Connelly received a BS in Computer Science and Mathematics from Indiana University (1995), and an MS (1999) and Ph.D.
 (2003) in Computer Science from the University of Illinois.